STRENGTH & MOBILITY FOR THE ENDURANCE ATHLETE

 Our Strength & Mobility Program is a twice weekly program that helps to improve strength and range of motion to minimize those detrimental effects of life and training .

-Phase 2 is a short 4 week block of plyometric & stability training.
+Phase 2 is another 3-month block shifting focus from strength to more power with the addition of plyometric & stability training.
 This allows the athlete to recover from the strength work in Phase 1 and incorporate some lighter and faster movements.
-This also aligns with the the toughest block of training found in our Trainer Series so athletes can tackle those sessions with a bit more pep in their pedals.
+This also aligns with the the toughest block of ‘on-bike’ training found in our Base Builder Series so athletes can tackle those sessions with a bit more pep in their pedals.

-Phase 4 is maintenance training that focuses on plyometrics and reactive movements with small amounts of strength work to maintain the gains made in the off-season.
-This phase goes the entire competitive season: May through September, with the exception of race weeks.
+Phase 3 is maintenance training that focuses on plyometrics and reactive movements with small amounts of strength work to maintain the gains made over the off-season.
+This phase goes the entire competitive season: April through September, with the exception of race weeks.
 Once the competitive season is complete, athletes return to the strength training phase in the off-season and are able to jump right in a continue their strength development without starting from scratch and make more progress from year to year than if they were to drop strength work through the summer season.

 The primary goals of Strength & Mobility training is to help improve an athlete’s joint mobility, strength across the joint, improve posture and hip stability for running, generate more power and increase comfort on the bike, and increase shoulder stability for improved swimming propulsion and injury resistance.
 This program is designed for the endurance athlete with limited experience with strength training in mind, however is also suitable for more experienced “lifters” looking for a progressive program of strength and conditioning through the year.

-PHASE 1-3: November through April are Mondays and Wednesdays:
+PHASE 1: October through mid-December are Mondays & Wednesdays:

 - 12:00-1:00 pm